Stixels/PokerDiceGame/README.md

 ## Add any new features you would like to add to the game

-- We need to make some sort of design structure for how we want the game to look (we'll work on this together for some prototype)
+- ~~We need to make some sort of design structure for how we want the game to look (we'll work on this together for some prototype)~~
 - ~~We'll have to make some dice pngs for zombie dice - (brains, tracks, shotgun blast)~~
 - ~~Obviously keep track of player and player status (turn, status, dice, etc)~~
 - ~~We have to keep track of the dice: (6 green have 3 brains, 1 shotgun, and 2 runners) (4 yellow have 2 of each) (3 red have 1 brain, 3 shotgun, and 2 runner)~~
 - ~~3 dice are assigned randomly out of 13 (randomly pulling out dice)~~
 - ~~Shots and brains are automatically set aside for the turn~~
-- Allow players to reroll dice (always 3) until they bank brains or get shot 3 times
+- ~~Allow players to reroll dice (always 3) until they bank brains or get shot 3 times~~
 - ~~If a player is shot 3 times, they lose all brains accumulated that round~~
 - ~~First player to 13 brains wins~~
-- Allow for more players
 - Better UI to show what dice is on board, in hand, and in the bank
 - Better UI in general let's be honest
-- Fix rerolling tracks (it just picks up 3 dice right now)
+- ~~Fix rerolling tracks (it just picks up 3 dice right now)~~
+- Fix run out of dice (if you run out of dice, refresh dice)
+- Allow for more players

 # Zombie Dice Game Rules